ksharm01/Incident_Reponse_DBMS/README.md

 4) Audit Table
 5) Triggers for Audit Table

-This is full full-fledged project that can be used for showcasing intermediate to advanced SQL Functionalities.
+This is full-fledged project that can be used for showcasing intermediate to advanced SQL Functionalities.